CompOmics/compomics.github.io/searchgui/_posts/2015-08-27-searchcli.md

                         to the provided version for the given OS.

 -tide_folder            The folder where Tide is installed, defaults
                         to the provided version for the given OS.

+-andromeda_folder       The folder where Andromeda is installed, defaults
+                        to the provided version for the given OS.

 -makeblastdb_folder     The folder where makeblastdb is installed, defaults